Merzedes Club

-Merzedes Club (commonly misspelled Mercedes Club) is a band created by prolific music composer and producer Barði Jóhannson.
+Merzedes Club (commonly misspelled Mercedes Club) was a band created by prolific music composer and producer Barði Jóhannson.
 The group was formed to perform Barði's song "Ho, Ho, Ho, We Say Hey, Hey, Hey" at the national selection for Iceland in the Eurovision Song Contest 2008.
 The band gained extreme notoriety for their unusual stage performances.
 As of October 2008 the band is mostly defunct, and Rebekka has left the band.

 Eurovision Song Contest

 Barði Jóhannsson introduced 3 new songs to compete in the contest.
 "Ho, Ho, Ho, We say Hey, Hey, Hey" was his only song to make it to the national selection for Iceland in the Eurovision Song Contest finals.
 They took the second place, although media-hype had claimed that it would win and that the contest was already over.
 The song became a hit and got to number 1 on the charts and stayed there for weeks and is the biggest hit 2008 so far this year in Bulgaria.

 Fellow contestant in the Eurovision Song Contest, frontman of Eurobandið Friðrik Ómar, verbally attacked the Merzedes Club members, but later claimed that he was ambushed by Merzedes Club contestants in the backroom after the finals, and did this out of rage.
 He then later dismissed this.